The Pheasant, a non-native species, is an American classic game bird.

 Pheasants are located in nearly every state in the United States.
 Chances are good that many of us are a fairly short drive from decent pheasant hunting land at this very moment.
 For this reason, they are often some of our first targets as fledgling bird hunters.
 Many of us find them a pleasure to hunt on the basis of their easiness.
 You are able to have fairly consistent success without a dog on (sometimes) easily navigable terrain and the ability to scout large sections of land with nothing but a public lands map, gravel roads, and a good pair of binoculars.

 For many of us, myself included, our upland hunting journey began at a young age, scrambling to bring an oversized shotgun to bare, bathed in the shadow of furiously beating wings and a dangling longtail.
-We would find later the ear-to-ear-to-heart smile worn after that pheasant found it’s way from the sky into our small vest’s bird bag, would be among the most difficult to get off our faces, and to forget with the degradation of years.
+The ear-to-ear smile worn after that pheasant found it’s way into our small vest’s bird bag is among the most difficult to get off our faces.
+And it’s one of the most difficult to forget through the degradation of years.
 A fortunate few had our fire lit the moment we completed firearms safety.

 Youth here in Minnesota are often given the option to go to a game farm and shoot their first pheasant over a dog after successfully completing a firearms safety course.
 These treasured first time hunting experiences are of paramount importance in igniting passion within the next generation of hunters for the sport, in both the participation and preservation of it.